Umpire2018/Umpire/README.md

 🐧 Comfortable with Linux command line and enjoy exploring different tools and technologies.

-📚 Currently learning about GPT Agents.
+📚 Currently learning about AI Agents.